qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 Returns a tuple containing the measured values of the two qubits as QUA expressions.
 The expression must evaluate to a Boolean value.
 False means |0>, True means |1>.
 The MSB is the first qubit.

 ### Results
-The result object *res* , that is created from the *rb* class by the running the experiment contains an xarray dataset (res.data) with the result data and the specified parameters.
+The result object *res* , that is created from the *rb* class by the running the experiment is a xarray dataset (res.data) with the result data and the specified parameters.
 It has two implemented functions that easily visualize the fidelity decay with increasing circuit depth

 ```python
 res.plot_fidelity()